-All chemicals were obtained from Sigma-Aldrich and were used without further purification unless otherwise indicated: ascorbic acid (AA, 99.0%), dehydroascorbic acid (DHA, 99.0%), hydrochloric acid (HCl, 0.1 M) sodium hydroxide (NaOH, 0.1 M) solution, Chelex 100 sodium form, o-phenylenediamine (OPDA, ≥99.5%), 4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid (HEPES, ≥ 99%), methanol (99.9%), peroxidase from horseradish (Type VI, HRP), 2,7-Dichlorofluorescin diacetate (DCFH-DA, 97%), 3% hydrogen peroxide solution, phosphate-buffered saline solution (PBS, 1M), zero grade air (Model 737-250, Aadco Instruments Inc., USA), N2 gas (99.999%, Linde, Finland).
+All chemicals were obtained from Sigma-Aldrich and were used without further purification unless otherwise indicated: ascorbic acid (99.0%), Dehydroascorbic acid (99.0%), 0.1 M HCL, 0.1 M NaOH solution, Chelex 100 sodium form, ophenylenediamine (≥99.5%), HEPES (4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid ≥ 99%), methanol (99.9%), peroxidase from horseradish (Type VI, HRP), DCFH-DA (2,7-Dichlorofluorescin diacetate, 97%), 3% hydrogen peroxide solution, 1 M PBS solution, zero grade air (Model 737-250, Aadco Instruments Inc., USA), N2 gas (purity 99.999%, Linde, Finland).

-115 2.2 Aerosol Generation and Characterization
+2.2 Aerosol Generation and Characterization

-Here, only a brief overview of the experimental setup of emission generation and ageing, as well as sampling, is given.
-More details can be found in Mukherjee et al., 2024, and Paul et al., 2024.
-(Mukherjee et al., 2024; Paul et al., 2024) Figure 1 illustrates a simplified schematic of the experimental setup.
+- Here, only a brief overview of the experimental setup of emission generation and ageing, as well as sampling, is given.
+More details can be found in Mukherjee et al., 2024, and Paul et al., 2024.(Mukherjee et al., 2024; Paul et al., 2024) Figure 1 illustrates a simplified schematic of the experimental setup.
 The raw exhaust was sampled directly at the tail pipe of a EURO 6d gasoline car (Škoda Scala 2021) or the chimney of a residential wood stove (Aduro 9.3).
-Flowing through a heated sampling line, a two-step dilution system reduced the concentration and temperature of the sample using a porous tube and an ejection diluter.
-The dilution ratio was set at 1:17 during the car emission experiments and 1:60 during the RWC experiments of the large difference in PM and gas phase concentrations of the two PM sources and to assure a final maximal PM concentration between 500 and 2000 μg/m3 (Fig. 2 and 5).
+Flowing through a heated sampling line, a two-step dilution system reduced the concentration and temperature of the sample using a porous tube and an ejection - 115 diluter.
+The dilution ratio was set at 1:17 during the car emission experiments and 1:60 during the RWC experiments because of the large difference in PM and gas phase concentrations of the two PM sources.
 The exhaust flow then passed through the photochemical emission ageing flow tube reactor (PEAR) to simulate atmospheric ageing.(Ihalainen et al., 2019) For primary experiments the PEAR was not in operation, but the aerosol was passed through it nonetheless to have comparable results.
-The equivalent photochemical ages were determined to be between 1.1 and 5.1 days by determining the decay kinetics of fully deuterated butanol measured by a proton-transfer-reaction time-of-flight mass spectrometer (PTR-TOFMS 8000, Ionicon).(Paul et al., 2024; Schneider et al., 2024).
-Furthermore, a scanning mobility particle sizer (SMPS, Model 3776 CPC, Model 3080 classifier, TSI) and a low-pressure impactor mass measurements (ELPI, Dekati) were used to quantify the particle number size distributions.
-The OOPAAI and OPROSI were connected after the PEAR to measure OP and ROS from both primary and secondary emissions.Primary emissions without oxidative ageing by the PEAR were measured as well, to allow for the comparison between primary and aged combustion particles.
-Due to high particle concentrations during the RWC experiments, an additional porous tube diluter was connected and set to a dilution ratio of 1:1.5 to 1:3, depending on experimental conditions.
-By passing the sample through a high efficiency particle arresting (HEPA) filter (HEPA-CAP150, Whatman), blank measurements were possible during experiments to check for background drifts or gas-phase artefacts.
-Subsequently, two 1 m long home-built denuders filled with activated charcoal (untreated, granular, Sigma-Aldrich) as well as one denuder with 8 honey-comb shaped charcoal elements (Ionicon) were connected in-line to remove any reactive gas-phase components that could contribute to the online ROS or OP signals (e.g., O3 or oxidizing volatile organic compounds).
-The charcoal was regenerated at 230 °C for 24 h every second day.
-Having both instruments connected to the same denuders allowed for a higher sample flow through them, reducing particle losses, which were estimated to be 10% and the data was corrected by that value (Figure S 1).
+The equivalent photochemical ages were determined to be between 1.1 and 5.1 days using fully deuterated butanol.(Paul et al.,

-Figure 1A simplified schematic of the components and analysis instruments relevant for this paper.
-The aerosol is transported and diluted from the emission source to the PEAR chamber and after further dilution and removal of reactive gas-phase componen
+Figure 1: A simplified schematic of the components and analysis instruments relevant for this paper.
+The aerosol is transported and diluted from the emission source to the PEAR chamber and after further dilution and removal of reactive gas-phase components with a denuder, the aerosol was characterised for OP and ROS.